realworldocaml/book/book/compiler-frontend/README.md

 # type program_result =
   | Error of string [@warn_on_literal_pattern]
   | Exit_code of int
+type program_result = Error of string | Exit_code of int
 # let exit_with = function
   | Error "It blew up" -> 1
   | Exit_code code -> code
   | Error _ -> 100
+Characters 35-47:
+Warning 52: Code should not depend on the actual values of this constructor's arguments.
+They are only for information and may change in future versions.
+(See manual section 9.5) val exit_with : program_result -> int = <fun>
 ```

 ### Remaining camlp4 stuff (deprecated)